 Hamilton Amateur Athletic Association Park Renewal

-The Hamilton Amateur Athletic Association (HAAA) grounds is a seven-acre neighbourhood park located within the Kirkendall Neighborhood on the north side of Charlton Avenue West, just east of Locke St. It’s home to the Hamilton Tennis Club along its north end and abuts Ryerson Recreation Centre and Ryerson Middle School on its east side, with private residences backing on to the park’s westerly limits.
+The Hamilton Amateur Athletic Association Grounds (known as HAAA) is a 7-acre community park located within the Kirkendall Neighborhood.
+It’s home to the Hamilton Tennis Club along its north end and Ryerson Recreation Centre and Ryerson Middle School are located on its east side, with private residents backing on to the park’s westerly limits and Charleton Avenue along the south boundary.

 We want to hear from you!

-The Hamilton Amateur Athletic Association (HAAA) grounds is a seven-acre neighbourhood park located within the Kirkendall Neighborhood on the north side of Charlton Avenue West, just east of Locke St. It’s home to the Hamilton Tennis Club along its north end and abuts Ryerson Recreation Centre and Ryerson Middle School on its east side, with private residences backing on to the park’s westerly limits.
+The Hamilton Amateur Athletic Association Grounds (known as HAAA) is a 7-acre community park located within the Kirkendall Neighborhood.
+It’s home to the Hamilton Tennis Club along its north end and Ryerson Recreation Centre and Ryerson Middle School are located on its east side, with private residents backing on to the park’s westerly limits and Charleton Avenue along the south boundary.

 We want to hear from you!